wukekever/wukekever.github.io/_pages/about.md

 Hello, I am a PhD student at Shanghai Jiao Tong University, advised by Zheng Ma.
 I received my master's degree from Soochow University, advised by Jingrun Chen and Rui Du.
 My research interest includes scientific computation and deep learning.
-The current deep learning frameworks I used are JAX, TensorFlow, PyTorch, MATLAB, Julia, etc.
+The deep learning frameworks now I used are JAX, TensorFlow, PyTorch, MATLAB, Julia, etc.
 I am currently working on the application of deep learning in scientific computation and also interested in the application of deep learning in computer vision and natural language processing.

 In the field of AI for Science (AI4S), my collaborators and I found that a vanilla Physics-Informed Neural Network (PINN) is inadequate in capturing the intricate multiscale nature of the problem at hand.
 As a remedy, we put forth two groundbreaking Asymptotic-Preserving Neural Networks (APNNs) designed to effectively address the complexities of the multiscale time-dependent linear transport equations, replete with diffusive scaling and uncertainties.